Menstrual Phase Nutrition

 Final Thoughts

-The menstrual phase is not something to endure — it is something to support.
+The menstrual phase is not something to endure—it is something to support.
+Ultimately, when menstrual phase nutrition focuses on minerals, magnesium, and recovery, periods become easier.

 Back to blog